563 related texts · 17 related myths · Page 3 of 12

 The story of Korah is a chilling example.
 We find it in the Book of Numbers (Numbers 16), but the Rabbis and storytellers throughout the ages have embellished it, explored it, and ...

-We often think of the destruction of Korah and his followers as the end of a chapter, a moment of divine justice that should have brought peace.
-But according to Ginzberg's retelli...
+The destruction of Korah and his followers is often remembered as the end of a chapter, a moment of divine justice that should have brought peace.
+But according to Ginzberg's retel...

 Moses, desperate, remembers a secret he learned during his time on Mount Sinai, when he ascended to receive the Torah.
 It's a pretty wild story, actually.
 Each angel he encountered...